nus-cs2103/website-base/admin/project-w11-v13.md

 * Before posting a report/suggestion, check if it is already posted by someone else.
 If it is, post in the same thread to confirm/support the issue and add your input.
 * Use descriptive titles for the issues.
 Give a good description of the bug/suggestion, including steps required to reproduce.
   * :bulb: Be diplomatic when reporting bugs or suggesting improvements.
 For example, instead of criticising the current behavior, simply suggest alternatives to consider.

-**Grading**:
-* Considered for participation.
-In addition, issues you created can be included in your <trigger trigger="click" for="modal:v1.3-ppp">project portfolio page</trigger> to show how you contributed to another project.
+* Issues you created can be included in your <trigger trigger="click" for="modal:v1.3-ppp">project portfolio page</trigger> to show how you contributed to another project.
 * There is **no penalty for bugs reported** in your product.

 <modal large title="Admin {{ icon_embedding }} Project →" id="modal:v1.3-ppp">